salopetri/HAMK-IoT/README.md

 # 	   HAMK University of Applied Sciences IoT		#
 #      Smart Systems module at HAMK	#
 	This is a IoT prototype developed as a group assignment in HAMK UAS as part of the 'Smart Systems'-module (15 ECTS).
-'Smart Systems' -module is a part of the ICT-engineering program.
+	'Smart Systems' -module is a part of the second year studies in the ICT-engineering program.

 # Modular part for smart home system #
 	This prototype is intended to be a modular part for a smart home system and should provide automated lighting control and provide sensor data of the room, including temperature, humidity, air pressure and sound levels.

 #			#
 #	PARTS		#